Steven-Na-Solace/sam-operators/README.md

 ---

-## Starting Lots Agents
+## Starting Operators Agents

-Launch the Lots Agents using the following command:
+Launch the Operators Agents using the following command:

 ```bash
 solace-agent-mesh run